feldoh/Aotrs_Liches_and_Skeletons/README.md

 # Aotrs_Faction_Mod
 Rimworld mod for creating skeletal undead zenotypes and faction.

-Note for anyone stumbling across this: this is not technically functional at the moment (I wasn't really planning for a public release as such, but I can't get the factions raids to spawn).
+Note for anyone stumbling across this: probably functional at the moment (last try actually got the spawns working, I've made a few changes since, but haven't had chance to test it yet).
 .